 Aerial view of India's spectacular Lonar Crater.
-The crater is about 3,900 feet (1.2 km) in diameter.
+The impact crater is about 3,900 feet (1.2 km) in diameter.

 Identifying the best impact craters on Earth

 Impact craters wear away on Earth due to plate tectonics and weather, and most meteors or asteroids large enough to strike our planet actually will not make a crater the majority of the time anyway, because of the fact that 71% of the Earth’s surface is ocean.
 But there are currently about 190 known upon the Earth, with new ones being discovered almost every year.

 Best of Asia: India's Lonar Crater

 India has 28 states, and Maharashtra covers a large portion of western India.
 Just to the west of the very center of the triangle-shaped Indian Peninsula is Lonar Lake, which inhabits Lonar Crater.